Waerenga-a-Hika: The Hinge of Fate

 Before the siege, Waerenga-a-Hika was a place of safety, gathering, and strategy.
 Around 800 people — including many wāhine and tamariki — sought protection inside the pā.
 They were holding fast to our own systems of authority, spirituality, and political autonomy.
 When Crown forces, supported by allied groups, moved in on 17 November 1865, they came with a clear purpose: to impose control over Tūranga and dismantle Māori self-determination.

 On 19 November, Anaru Matete arrived with reinforcements, advancing openly and carrying flags.
 Crown officers later used those flags as an excuse to fire first, despite conflicting accounts.
-Heavy casualties followed, and the siege tightened.
+Many of our people were killed or wounded, and the siege tightened.

 The Aftermath: Confiscation and Control